THE PROBLEM

 When leaving your job, should you leave. your money in a 401(k) or roll it over to an IRA?

-The Department of Labor (DOL) has proposed a Retirement Security Rule to close loopholes in exiting protections for retirement investors so that your retirement security is better protected.
+The Department of Labor (DOL) Retirement Security Rule will close loopholes in exiting protections for retirement investors so that your retirement security is better protected.
 Those rules haven’t been changed in 50 years, even though the way Americans save and invest for retirement has changed dramatically.
 Reliable pensions that once took the worry out of retirement planning are disappearing, and workers and retirees today have to manage their own 401(k)s and IRAs to make ends meet in retirement.
 With so many complicated investment choices to make, Americans need reliable advice they can trust.

 Thanks to loopholes in the rules that govern advice about retirement investing, financial professionals are able to portray themselves as trusted advisers while acting as self-interested salespeople.